lea-33/FaceSimXAI/README.md

 This project, **Explainable AI methods for human-aligned face perception**, is a Master's thesis built as an extension of the **[FaceSim3D](https://github.com/SHEscher/FaceSim3D)** project by Hofmann et al. (2024).

 While the original work focused on testing the effect of space and time on face similarity judgments and training human-aligned encoding models, this thesis applies **Explainable AI (XAI)** methods - specifically **Layer-wise Relevance Propagation (LRP)** - to investigate *why* these models make specific similarity decisions.
-We analyze the models' reliance on facial regions, the structure of their internal representations, and compare their reasoning with Large Language Models (LLMs).
+We analyze the models' reliance on facial regions, the structure of their internal representations, and compare their reasoning with Vision Language Models (VLMs).

 ---